sunnydigital/sunnydigital.github.io/content/notes/_index.md

     🖋️📄
 ---

-## Like Post-its, but with images and at times fancy graphs
+## Like Post-its, but with images and sometimes fancy graphs

 From time to time, I'd like to think we all have thoughts we'd like to remember.